Wall Street Analyst Downgrade Fisker Inc. [FSR]. What else is Wall St. saying

-Fisker Inc. [NYSE: FSR] gained 0.73% on the last trading session, reaching $8.31 price per share at the time.
+Fisker Inc. [NYSE: FSR] slipped around 0.0 points on Tuesday, while shares priced at $8.88 at the close of the session, down 0.00%.
 The company report on September 6, 2022 that Fisker Inc. to Participate in Two Upcoming Investor Conferences.

 Lithium Stocks In The Spotlight